landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

 ----------------------

 We recommend you approach Landlab with a basic working knowledge of the Python coding language.
-A good, concise, complete beginner’s guide that will get you to enough knowledge to be able to get started can be found `at interactivepython <http://interactivepython.org/runestone/static/thinkcspy/GeneralIntro/ThePythonProgrammingLanguage.html>`_.
+A good, concise, complete beginner's guide that will get you to enough knowledge to be able to get started can be found `at interactivepython <http://interactivepython.org/runestone/static/thinkcspy/GeneralIntro/ThePythonProgrammingLanguage.html>`_.
 We like `the Software Carpentry intro <http://software-carpentry.org/v4/python/>`_